suchanek/repo_vis/README.md

 - **Docstring Popups & Picking**:
   - Click on a list entry or mesh to highlight the object and open a popup displaying its docstring (rendered via Markdown).
+  - Popups are modeless (non-blocking) and display formatted docstrings with syntax highlighting.
+  - Automatic zooming and highlighting of selected objects for better visibility.

 - **Camera Controls**:
   - **Reset View** button to restore the camera to the default orientation.